The main symptoms are sudden onset of

 3) Clean the soiled area with detergent and hot water, and rinse.
 Do not use the cleaning cloth or sponge to clean other areas of the house as this may lead to further spread of the virus.

 4) Wipe area with freshly made bleach solution (as above).
-Keep the area wet with sanitizer for 2 minutes.
+Keep the area wet with sanitizer for one minutes.

-5) Dispose of all cleaning cloths and gloves into a garbage bag.
+5) Dispose of all cleaning cloths and gloves in house garbage.

 - Pay attention to bathrooms and any commonly touched areas.